jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 ```
 -->

 **To complete this checkpoint**, show a TA/mentor your debugged functions to reverse STL lists by element swapping.
-TA/mentor will specify one original GIF image file, and you rena
-me that file to *input.gif*.
+TA/mentor will specify one original GIF image file, and you rename that file to *input.gif*.
 After that you run your program, and it should produce the reversed GIF, show the reversed GIF to the TA/mentor.

 ## Checkpoint 3: Reverse with STL List Using Insert/Erase/Push/Pop
 *estimate: TBD*